Discovering Mythology (Challenge Kit)

 • 480-326 BC

-• Aristotle is born (Aristotle's works are still being taught today in most Universities)
+• Aristotle was born (Aristotle's works are still being taught today in most Universities)

 • Hellenistic Age